HM Prison Greenock: Arran and Bute

 Work began to build Arran and Bute halls in August 2013, with work completed in July 2014.
 These Halls are a new type of facility called Community Integration Units (CIU) They will hold 8 and 6 prisoners respectively, who will use their time there as a stepping stone in to the community.

 Ailsa Hall

 Ailsa Hall is the Prison's largest hall with a design capacity of 131, although this is usually exceeded.
 It holds remand prisoners, short term prisoners (STPs) and a small selection of long term prisoners (LTPs).
 This hall is all single-cell accommodation with electric power in cells and integral sanitation facilities.

 Darroch Hall

 Darroch Hall accommodates female offenders.
 This hall is all single accommodation with electric power in cells and integral sanitation facilities.
 Darroch Hall is designed to accommodate 56 prisoners.

 Chrisswell House

 The role of Chrisswell House is to prepare LTPs for progression to open conditions at HMP Castle Huntly.
 It has electric power in cells with shared sanitation facilities.
 Chrisswell House is designed to hold 64 prisoners.

-Visits

-Visits are run 7 days a week, with three sessions run Monday to Friday and two sessions at the weekend.
-The times below apply to both remand and convicted prisoners.

-Ailsa Hall prisoners may receive visitors every day of the week.

-Darroch Hall prisoners may receive visitors every day of the week.

-Chrisswell House prisoners may receive visitors every day of the week.